sjquigley/Coding-Nature-/README.md

 ![Child walking through the woods](naturewalk.jpg)

 * is there value in combining code + multimodal methods + environmental science?
-* how can I better recognize indiginous knowledge/methods?
+* how can I better recognize indigenous  knowledge/methods?
 * how does this scale?